-Histories of Community Empowerment Pick a story from the vault DuPont Employees Credit Union: A Mountain Legacy Scotland Credit Association: Finding a Place Called Home Seaway Bank: A Legacy of Empowerment Second Federal: A Legacy of Trust St. Luke Credit Union: A Legacy of Necessity Back to "Stories from Self-Help's Vault" main Long-time members still recall marveling at Second Federal's ornate vaults when they were children.
-Since 2004, Self-Help Credit Union and Self-Help Federal Credit Union have merged with over 20 financial institutions.
-When these credit unions and banks joined us, they brought their own unique histories.
+Self-Help’s Family History: Stories from Our Vault Pick a story from the vault DuPont Employees Credit Union: A Mountain Legacy Scotland Credit Association: Finding a Place Called Home Seaway Bank: A Legacy of Empowerment Second Federal: A Legacy of Trust St. Luke Credit Union: A Legacy of Necessity People's Community Partnership Federal Credit Union: A Legacy for the People Back to "Stories from Self-Help's Vault" main Watch this trailer with clips from several documentaries in our vault.
+Beginning with a Volkswagen Beatle and a bake sale, Self-Help has developed a lot of history since we started in 1980.
+But in recent years, our history has gotten even bigger.
+Since 2004, we’ve merged with more than 20 banks and credit unions around the country.
+Our merged family members each come to us with their own unique stories.
 Many were started by groups such as farmworkers, employers, blue-collar workers, people of color and people of faith.
 They served manufacturing and hospital workers, teachers, African Americans, immigrants and others in low-income or rural communities.
-Here we are preserving these histories with short documentary videos honoring the legacies we at Self-Help have inherited in recent years.
-We rely on archival materials and interviews with people who still remember how these institutions started, the struggles their members faced, and successes in helping families build better futures.
+As these financial institutions join the Self-Help family, much is gained as we can serve more people and expand economic opportunity in a wider area.
+But, over time, their unique histories could be lost.
+Thus, we are preserving their stories in a series of short documentaries.
 Click on the photos below or use the drop-down navigation to check out the legacy stories of the credit unions and banks that have become part of the Self-Help family over the years.
-There are lots more to come, so be sure to check back with us by keeping in touch on Facebook, following us on Twitter, or signing up for our e-Newsletter.
-Tweet Seaway Bank Seaway Bank flourished between 1965 and 2017, rising to become the largest Black-owned bank in America.
+There are more to come, so be sure to check back with us by keeping in touch on Facebook, following us on Twitter, or signing up for our e-Newsletter.
+Tweet People's Federal Credit Union People’s Community Partnership Federal CU was founded in 2000 to promote economic empowerment and bring financial access and opportunity to Oakland’s low-income neighborhoods.
+Seaway Bank Seaway Bank flourished between 1965 and 2017, rising to become the largest Black-owned bank in America.
 DuPont Employees Credit Union The history of a credit union formed by DuPont employees in Brevard, NC is part of a remarkable legacy of community support and trust.
 Scotland Credit Association The history of a credit union in rural Scotland County, NC that began by serving textile workers and today continues expanding economic opportunities in the wider community.
 Second Federal S&L Since 1882, immigrants in Chicago’s Little Village have relied on Second Federal in good times and in crisis.
 St. Luke Credit Union In 1944, economic empowerment for African Americans in rural North Carolina often meant community self-reliance.
 In one corner of Bertie County, NC, that self-reliance gave rise to St. Luke Credit Union.